touchtalent/BobbleiOSKeyboardSDK/README.md

 8. keyUnderLinecolor:String(pass the hex color string code)
 9. isThemeDarkType:Bool (true for dark theme and false for light theme)

-for Default theme
-set parameter - nil
+To set the default theme, please pass parameter as nil.

 **Example :**